VertaAI/modeldb/client/verta/docs/tutorials/packaging/create_registered_model.rst

 Creating Registered Models
 ==========================

 After models are trained and evaluated, they need to be stored along with necessary information so that they can be packed and deployed later.
+Verta's model registry is a centralized store for this purpose.

-This tutorial will go through how this can be done using Verta's Model Registry.
+This tutorial will go through how to create a register model using the Client and the CLI.

 Using the Client
 ----------------

-The first step is to create a registered model in Verta as follows:
+Registered models can be created as follows:

 .. code-block:: python